slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On lovers

 <!--
+> *"If you have reasons to love someone, you don’t love them."  -- Slavoj Žižek*
 > *"If you love a flower don’t pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."  -- Osho*
 > *"Modern dating is basically learning all about someone until you are no longer attracted to them—sometimes it takes one date, sometimes it takes years."  -- x@signulll*
+> *"Never has anyone done something entirely for others.
+All love is self-love.
+Think of those you love: dig deeply and you will see that you do not love them; you love the pleasant sensations that this love produces in you!
+You love the desire, not the desired." -- Friedrich Nietzsche [1844]*
+> *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
 > *"Some advice i gave to my friend: your value as a man should never be reduced to how you look.
 On dating apps that’s all you are—your height, & your face.
 It’s an endless police lineup for women to pick from, with nothing else factored in.
 The apps flattens you into a 2D commodity, judged in milliseconds.
 If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- x@signulll*
-> *"Never has anyone done something entirely for others.
-All love is self-love.
-Think of those you love: dig deeply and you will see that you do not love them; you love the pleasant sensations that this love produces in you!
-You love the desire, not the desired." -- Friedrich Nietzsche [1844]*
-> *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
 > *"The desire to be loved is the last illusion.
 Give it up and you’ll be so free."  -- Margaret Atwood*
 > *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
 Sproul*

+-- x\@favwontmiss] * Real soulmates will always end up bouncing back on good terms no matter how much the bond has been broken.
+-- x\@kuromi_bbydoll] * Imagine thinking you’re hard to love and there’s someone who loves you like it’s breathing

-- A man will cry for a woman once in his lifetime.
++ A man will cry for a woman once in his lifetime.
 After that, his soul will never allow him to ever trust women (or fully love) ever again.
-- Date multiple women, and you’ll never fall in love.
++ Date multiple women, and you’ll never fall in love.
 Date only one woman, and you’ll lose faith in love.
-- I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
++ I always have this fear that one day you are going to discover that i’m not as great as you once thoght I was.
-- I once asked my grandpa: «Why should I not go back to my ex».
++ I once asked my grandpa: «Why should I not go back to my ex».
 He replied: «If you see the same tree in the forest twice, it’s because you are lost».
-- Men can be easily manipulated by attractive women.
++ Men can be easily manipulated by attractive women.
 Women can be easily manipulated by high status men.
-- Men will spend money on women they don’t love, but a woman will never spend money on a man she doesn’t love.
++ Men will spend money on women they don’t love, but a woman will never spend money on a man she doesn’t love.
-- Porn has ruined men.
++ Porn has ruined men.
 Social media has ruined women.
-- Psycologically the worst feelling is sitting next to a person who means the world you knowing that you men nothing to them.
++ Psychologically the worst feeling is sitting next to a person who means the world you knowing that you men nothing to them.
-- she was poetry but he couldn’t read.
++ she was poetry but he couldn’t read.
-- Thank you for not loving me.
++ Thank you for not loving me.
 It forced me to love myself.
 -->

 > *"We accept the love we think we deserve."